akolotov/cursor-notepads/01-reader-api/README.md

 > Take a look at "High-level Scope of Changes" in@reader-api and refactor modules listed in the item 1.

-Afer the previous step manual editing of files was required since some of affected functions was refactored incorrectly.
+After the previous prompts, manual editing of files was required since some of affected functions was refactored incorrectly.
 That is why it was decided to make the next steps file by file.

 > Take a look at "High-level Scope of Changes" in @reader-api  and adjust the file `arbitrum.md` listed in the item 2.